Support Us Button Widget

 Photo via Amtrak

 Train travel is booming.
-In the last year, The National Railroad Passenger Corporation (Amtrak) has served 24+ million riders.
+In FY 2024, The National Railroad Passenger Corporation (Amtrak) served 32.8 million riders — an all-time ridership record.

 The more sustainable, often scenic, and middle seat-less cousin to flying, train travel could play a part in your next vacation — even though Chattanooga doesn’t have a station of its own.
 Think of it like driving to the Atlanta airport for a better flight.